 In re Forney Industries, Inc., 2020 USPQ2d 10310 (Fed.
 Cir.
 2020) [precedential].
+The U.S. Court of Appeals for the Federal Circuit (CAFC) weaved its way through Supreme Court precedent on the law of color marks in vacating

-The U.S. Court of Appeals for the Federal Circuit (CAFC) weaved its way through Supreme Court precedent on the law of color marks in vacating (and remanding) the TTAB's decision upholding a refusal to register a color mark for multiple colors applied to product packaging.
+(and remanding) the TTAB's decision upholding a refusal to register a color mark for multiple colors applied to product packaging.
 The Board concluded that such a mark cannot be inherently distinctive, but the CAFC disagreed, holding that "color marks can be inherently distinctive when used on product packaging, depending upon the character of the color design."
-Forney sought to register a mark comprising the colors "red into yellow with a black banner located near the top as applied to packaging" for metal hardware, welding equipment, safety goods and marking products.
+Forney sought to register a mark comprising the colors "red into yellow with a black banner located near the top as applied to packaging" for metal hardware, welding equipment, safety goods, and marking products.
 The Board saw "no legal distinction between a mark consisting of a single color and one, such as [Forney's], consisting of multiple colors without additional elements, e.g., shapes or designs."
-The CAFC found that the Board had "erred in two ways: (1) by concluding that a color-based trade dress mark can never be inherently distinctive without differentiating between product design and product packaging marks; and (2) by concluding (presumably in the alternative) that product packaging marks that employ color cannot be inherently distinctive in the absence of an association with a well-defined peripheral shape or border."
+The CAFC found that the Board had "erred in two ways: (1) by concluding that a color-based trade dress mark can never be inherently (continued on next page)